PurviAgrawal/Interpretable_rawWaveform_relevanceWeighted/README.md

 The proposed model consists of a two-step relevance weighting approach over parametric layers.
 The first step performs relevance weighting on the output of the first layer of convolutions.
 This convolutional layer learns a parametric acoustic filterbank from the raw waveform.
 The cosine-modulated Gaussian kernels are used to design acoustic filterbank with learnable means.
 The relevance weighted filterbank representation is used as input to the second convolutional layer which performs modulation filtering.
 This layer repeats the operations of the first layer in a 2-D fashion.
-The kernels of the second convolutional layer are 2-D spectro-temporal modulation filters (2-D cosine-modulated Gaussian kernels) and the filtered representations are weighted using another relevance sub-network.
+The kernels of the second convolutional layer are 2-D spectro-temporal modulation filters (2-D cosine-modulated Gaussian kernels) with learnable rate-scale frequencies and the filtered representations are weighted using another relevance sub-network.
 The full acoustic model consisting of relevance sub-networks, convolutional layers and feed-forward layers is trained for a speech recognition task.

 ******************************************************************